Sstephen2011/HonkuWeak/README.md

 @HonkuWeak on Lichess to play with the bot. [https://lichess.org/@/HonkuWeak]

-Contact @StephenPS, or stephenps2011@gmail.com if you have any queries.
+Contact @StephenPS, if you have any queries.